 will need a supplement) and 800 IU [- 2000 IU = 50 mcg] of vitamin D to make calcium actually build bone (get sun, and from fall to spring: cod liver oil is an okay source).

-4. ABOUT CHOLESTEROL [see picture at end], I wouldn't pay too much attention unless the "good" HDL is considerably below say "45" (1.1) --also, see [cholesterol], or unless you have a special (genetic) reason -and are not taking omega-3s and a B vitamin supplement.
-Realize, 'low cholesterol' people on average tend to live shorter while higher cholesterol people when older tend to be 'smarter' and have better aging brains.
+4. ABOUT CHOLESTEROL [see picture at end], I wouldn't pay too much attention unless the "good" HDL is considerably below say "45" (1.1) --see [cholesterol], or unless you have a special (genetic) reason -and are not taking omega-3s and a B vitamin supplement.
+'Low cholesterol' people on average tend to live shorter while higher cholesterol people when older tend to be 'smarter' and have better aging brains.

 NOTE: If you have a (congestive)